stefanbertos/for-developers-spring-performance/README.md

 A reactive implementation using Spring WebFlux will be available in a separate branch or repository.

 @TODO
-test metrics, dashboards
-add performance tests
+Add more dashboards for monitoring application performance